Elvira Äzimova: Constitutional Court of Kazakhstan

-On 29 December 2022, President Kassym-Jomart Tokayev appointed Äzımova as Chairman of the Constitutional Court of the Republic of Kazakhstan, with the Court officially commencing its work on 1 January 2023.
+On 29 December 2022, President Kassym-Jomart Tokayev appointed Äzımova as chairwoman of the Constitutional Court of the Republic of Kazakhstan, with the Court officially commencing its work on 1 January 2023.

 In its first year, under Äzımova's leadership, the Constitutional Court received over 5,300 appeals, of which 93% were returned for formal reasons.
 The Court focused on verifying the constitutionality of laws, ensuring compliance with citizens’ rights, and monitoring the implementation of its decisions.
 It introduced measures to improve accessibility, including plans to provide the Constitution in Braille and expand legal support for vulnerable groups, while maintaining independence from political influence and incorporating international best practices.

 As chairman, Äzımova regularly commented on sensitive legal and social issues brought before the Constitutional Court.
 In a 2024 interview with Kazinform, she highlighted the increasing use of direct constitutional complaints, the high number of appeals outside the Court's competence, and the need for timely implementation of constitutional rulings.
 She also addressed debated topics such as the legal framework for a nuclear power plant, adoption of children by single men, school restrictions on religious attire, and public proposals to ban "LGBT propaganda", noting that these matters would fall under the Court's jurisdiction only if a relevant normative act were formally challenged.